 Latent Emissions, Chakaia Booker

-The Arts of Native Americans is one of the two segments of the Arts of the Americas collections of the Snite Museum of Art.
+The Arts of Native North Americans is one of the three segments of the Indigenous Arts of the Americas collections of the Snite Museum of Art: Arts of North America, Arts of Mexico and Central America, and Arts of South America).
 It includes materials dated to before and after contact with travelers and settlers from Europe and Africa.
 Highlights are early nineteenth-century Plains Indian painted war records and costumes.
 Also featured are Mimbres and Anasazi painted ceramics from the prehistoric Southwest.

 View a catalog of an exhibition of Native American art at Snite Father Lindesmith Part 1 (7.37 MB PDF) and Snite Father Lindesmith Part 2 (9.57 MB PDF)

-Before we reinstall a Native American Art Gallery that includes nineteenth-and-early-twentieth-century Native American art objects in our collection, the exhibition will be reimagined using different objects so the previously exhibited light-sensitive textiles and clothing items made from painted or beaded animal skins can “rest” within a dark storage space to prevent fading the natural dyes.
+The new Raclin Murphy Museum of Art will include a reinstallation of selections from the Native North America Art Collection that will include nineteenth-and-early-twentieth-century Native American art objects, as well as a few objects created by contemporary Native American artists.
+It will be re-imagined using different objects that have not been on view in the past so the previously exhibited light-sensitive textiles and clothing items made from painted or beaded animal skins can “rest” within a dark storage space to prevent fading the natural dyes.

 Notre Dame and Saint Mary’s College faculty members who would like their students to view specific objects in our collection should contact Bridget Hoyt, Curator of Education, Academic Programs, at least two weeks (and preferably three) in advance of the date of the class session (email@example.com).